What the GOP memo says (and doesn't say) | Taiwan News

 Specifically, it takes aim at the FBI's use of information from a former British spy, Christopher Steele, who compiled a collection of memos containing several allegations of ties between Trump, his associates and Russia.

-The memo says the FBI and the Justice Department didn't tell the FISA court enough about Steele's role in an opposition research effort funded by Democrat Hillary Clinton through a Washington law firm.
+The memo says the FBI and the Justice Department didn't tell the FISA court enough about Steele's role in an opposition research effort.
+The research was funded by Democrat Hillary Clinton through a Washington law firm.

+The document also takes aim at several senior FBI and Justice Department officials.
+Among them is former Associate Deputy Attorney General Bruce Ohr, who it says knew of Steele's anti-Trump leanings and whose wife worked at the firm behind the opposition research effort.

 WHAT'S NEW?

-The memo provides the first formal government confirmation of a secret Foreign Intelligence Surveillance Act warrant and the name of the person monitored.
+The memo provides the first formal government confirmation of the secret FISA warrant and that Page was the person being monitored.

 Information like that is ordinarily considered among the most tightly held national security information, and it almost never gets released to the public.